unibonn/htcondor-bonn/docs/_exercises/0_accessing_the_test_cluster.md

 On Linux and MacOS X, an OpenSSH client is usually installed by default.
 In case you want X11 graphics (not required by the course), you need XQuartz on the Mac and use `ssh -X`.
+In the course, it will also be necessary to copy files to your machine to look at them (pictures, videos).
+For this, you can use `scp` or `rsync`.

 ## Windows
 On Windows, you can either use PUTTY, install a Linux distribution using the Windows Subsystem for Linux (WSL) via the Store,